WannesMalfait/Connect_4/README.md

 > bench ./benchmark_files/begin_easy
 ```
 You can specify the maximum number of lines to solve if you want a faster result.
-You can also run the benchmarks for all the files.
+Use "all" instead of a file path to run all the benchmarks.
+This searches for benchmarks in `./benchmark_files/`.
 ```
 bench all 100
 ```

 ## Plans
+- Opening book support is being worked on in the `book` branch.
+- Adding some form of multi-threading is planned (probably something like [lazy SMP](https://www.chessprogramming.org/Lazy_SMP)).
-I have plans to add an option for opening books in the future.
-If you have your own ideas that you want to add, feel free to add a pull request or create an issue.
+- If you have your own ideas that you want to add, feel free to make a pull request or create an issue.